pipediaz1234/genetic-algorithm-tsp/README.md

 ## 📄 License

-This project is intended for academic and portfolio purposes.
+This project is developed for academic and professional portfolio purposes.